shengfly/writer-identification/README.md

 1, Firemaker and CERUG are embeded in the code.

-3, The Completed CERUG data set can be downloaded from: https://zenodo.org/records/13258163
+3, The CERUG and Firemaker data set can be also downloaded from: https://zenodo.org/records/13258163